coenm/RepoM/docs/mdsource/ActionList.source.md

 Action to pin (or unpin) the current repository.
 Pinning is not persistant and all pinned repositories will be cleared when RepoM exits.
 Pinning a repository allowed custom filtering, ordering and searching.

+Custom properties:

+- Name: The name of the item.
+When not set, default text is used based on the mode (optional, string, evaulated, default empty)
+- Mode: Enum `[Toggle, Pin, Unpin]` (required)

+Example:

+snippet: RepositoryActionsPinRepository01

 ## separator@1

 Creates a visual separator in the action menu.